Greenough family massacre: Crime

-William Mitchell had spent the evening of 21 February 1993 getting high on a mixture of cannabis, alcohol, and amphetamines.
+Mitchell had spent the evening of 21 February 1993 getting high on a mixture of cannabis, alcohol, and amphetamines.
 The following morning, at around 3 am, sixteen-year-old Daniel, who was still awake, heard the sound of a car approaching the MacKenzie home.
-His sisters and mother (aged five, seven, and thirty-one, respectively) were all believed to be sleeping at the time.
+His sisters and mother were all believed to be sleeping at the time.
 Mitchell parked the vehicle, exited and began walking towards the home.
 Curious as to who could be visiting at such an unusual hour, Daniel switched a kitchen light on, which Mitchell noted from outside.
-Daniel walked outside and attempted to greet Mitchell; not receiving any response, nor realising that the man was brandishing a tomahawk-style axe, Mitchell murdered him with the axe.
+Daniel walked outside and attempted to greet Mitchell, not receiving any response, nor realising that the man was brandishing a tomahawk-style axe.
+Mitchell murdered Daniel with the axe.

-Mitchell then entered the house, which did not have a front door, and found MacKenzie asleep in the lounge room.
+Mitchell then entered the house through the back, as it did not have a front door, and found Karen MacKenzie, 31, asleep in the lounge room.
 He began attacking her in a similar fashion, killing her with multiple blows from the axe.
-He then went to the bathroom and retrieved a tube of hand lotion and a plastic bag to place over MacKenzie's head, after which he raped her corpse.
-Amara and Katrina were still likely asleep in their bedrooms when Mitchell murdered them.
-It was suggested that the younger two children were sleeping when they were killed, and that their lives ended relatively quickly.
+He then went to Karen's bedroom and retrieved a tube of hand lotion, after which he pulled her body up into a crouching position, raped and sodomised her corpse and covered her head with a blanket.
+Mitchell then "brutally attacked" and sexually assaulted Amara, 7, before killing Katrina, 5.
+The younger two children were sleeping when they were killed and their lives ended relatively quickly.
 Daniel was the first victim discovered by family friends, face-down on the dirt drive, mid-morning on 22 February.